• Skip to primary navigation

 Substitutes

-• Light soy has the same savoury notes as dark soy, but its consistency is much thinner and it's a lot saltier.
+• Light traditional soy sauce (Jiang you) has the same savoury notes as dark soy, but its consistency is much thinner and it tastes a lot saltier.

-• I recommend mixing it with brown sugar to make your own dark soy sauce (some people just stir them together, but that wouldn't thicken the soya sauce, so I like to bring the 2 to a brief boil.
+• I recommend mixing it with brown sugar or palm sugar to make your own dark soy sauce.
+Some people just stir them together, but that wouldn't thicken the soya sauce, so I like to bring the 2 to a brief simmer.
 (You have to be careful and keep stirring as it burns easily due to high sugar content. )

 In my opinion, this is 1 of the best dark soy sauce substitutes.